axieinfinity/ronin-documentation/docs/node-operators/maintenance/generate-keys.md

 ---

 # Generate keys
-This guide demonstrate how to generate a private key on Ronin.
+This guide demonstrates how to generate a private key for your nodes.

 ## Prerequisites
 You need to have [Golang](https://go.dev/doc/install) installed.

-## Generate a private key locally
+## Generate your private key locally
 1. Compile the `ethkey` tool from the Ronin source code by running the following commands:
 ```
 git clone https://github.com/axieinfinity/ronin
 cd ronin